Sales growth can't occur without a well-documented sales process.

 Sales growth starts with your team.
 And sales shouldn't operate as its own, independent island.

 Follow these steps to get the rest of the company involved in sales growth.
+Remember, it's all about CoAction.

 Foster a culture of accountability